digitaltxtlab/madhatlab/README.md

 # madhatlab

-TODO: Write a project description
+A toolbox for text mining with MATLAB (work in progress)

 ## Installation

-A toolbox for text mining with MATLAB (work in progress)

 ## Usage